mkchenxi/Causal-Inference/Final Assignment/Suggested-solutions-and-rubrics.md

 ### Question 1.4.1 The diff-in-diff strategy

 Define treatment at the product level.
-Let \(G_i\) denote the first period in which product \(i\) receives a GenAI-assisted description update, and define
+Let $G_i$ denote the first period in which product $i$ receives a GenAI-assisted description update, and define

 $$
 D_{it} = \mathbf{1}\{t \geq G_i\}.